critmass/Cacophony_/proposal.v1.md

 1. What tech stack will you use for your final project?

 Node and React, using Websockets for live updating and using Reactstrap for stylizing.
+Using Redux for session data management.

 2. Is the front-end UI or the back-end going to be the focus of your project?
 Or are you going to make an evenly focused full-stack application?